pigeonn-opt/GOLD_ORB-Sandpiper/README.md

 ### Overview

-GOLD_ORB Sandpiper is an enhanced version of the original GOLD_ORB EA, adding advanced risk management features and signal filtering for improved trade quality and reduced drawdown.
+Neural Sandpiper is an enhanced version of the original GOLD_ORB EA, adding advanced risk management features and signal filtering for improved trade quality and reduced drawdown.

 ---